CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_external_epg.html.markdown

 * `name_alias` - (Optional) name_alias for object Cloud External EPg.
 * `pref_gr_memb` - (Optional) Represents parameter used to determine if EPg is part of a group that does not a contract for communication.
 Allowed values are "include" and "exclude".
 Default is "exclude".
 * `prio` - (Optional) QOS priority class id.
 Allowed values are "unspecified", "level1", "level2", "level3", "level4", "level5" and "level6".
 Default is "unspecified.
 * `route_reachability` - (Optional) Route reachability for this EPG.
-Allowed values are "unspecified", "inter-site", "internet" and "inter-site-ext".Default is "inter-site".
+Allowed values are "unspecified", "inter-site", "internet", "site-ext" and "inter-site-ext".Default is "inter-site".

 * `relation_fv_rs_sec_inherited` - (Optional) Relation to class fvEPg.
 Cardinality - N TO M. Type - Set of String.